Tongariro Alpine Crossing: Volcanic features

-2012 Tongariro Eruptions from Te Maari Crater

 In August 2012 a small eruption of 10,000 cubic metres of ash from the Te Maari (sometimes spelled Te Māri or Te Mari) craters on Mt Tongariro sent a shower of ash and blocks up to 1m in diameter over the track.
 The blocks damaged the roof of the Ketetahi hut which is 1.5 km west of the explosive craters.
 No one was hurt.
 The alpine crossing was temporarily closed as about 75% of the track is within 3 km of Te Maari.
 The track is usually to windward of Te Maari as the prevailing wind is west to south west in this region.
 When mixed with rain the ash forms a gritty mud.

 In late November 2012 Te Maari crater again erupted an ash cloud 4,000m high over a 5-minute period.
 About 100 people were in the vicinity including a group of 20 13-year-old students from Gulf Harbour school but no one was injured.
 The crater is visible from the Ketetahi area.
 There are no tracks to Te Maari as it is an unstable, volcanically active zone.
 The Tongariro Alpine track was closed for 4 days but the other 12 tracks on the mountains were left open.
 Fumaroles remain active around the active rim of Te Maari crater and there is a strong smell of sulphur gas close to the rim.